mageekguy/phpfpm.cubism.js/README.md

 ![screenshot](/screenshot.png?raw=true)

-To use it, first, put contents of directories `js` and `css` file in a directory.--
+To use it, first, put contents of directories `js` and `css` file in a directory.

 Second, in the `head` section of an HTML file, add:
 ```